-There’s a hidden secret behind every corner, you just need to find it.
+There’s a hidden secret behind every corner – you just need to find it.
+As travel opportunities begin to open up, we are sure you will enjoy the little-known gems of this city that stray from the overcrowded touristy destinations.
 This post presents you with the very best local spots in Brussels, selected by our Spotters.
 Enjoy!

 Take a walk at the edge of Brussels

-‘be green map’ where you can locate Brussel’s greenest places.
-One of its parks I enjoy the most is the Duden park.
+You wouldn’t know at first sight, but Brussels is one of the greenest capitals in Europe.
+One of nicest local favorite parks is the Duden park.
 It’s one of the oldest in town, and also one of the hilliest.
-This oasis of tranquillity offers a nice walk in fresh air all year long, some historical buildings and interesting sleighing possibilities in the wintertime.
+This oasis of tranquillity offers a nice walk in fresh air all year long, some historical buildings, and sleighing possibilities in the wintertime.

-How to have beers the Belgian way
+Have beers the Belgian way

 From necropolis to jungle